-1278 Figure 5-1 NCCoE IoT Onboarding Laboratory Physical Architecture
+1328 Figure 5-1 NCCoE IoT Onboarding Laboratory Physical Architecture

-All five network-layer onboarding laboratory environments, as depicted in the diagram, have been installed:
+All five network-layer onboarding laboratory environments, as depicted in the diagram, have been installed, as well as the laboratory environment for the BRSKI factory provisioning build:

-- The Build 1 network infrastructure within the NCCoE lab consists of two components: the Aruba Access Point and the Cisco Switch.
+- The Build 1 (i.e., the Wi-Fi Easy Connect, Aruba/HPE build) network infrastructure within the NCCoE lab consists of two components: the Aruba Access Point and the Cisco Switch.
 Build 1 also requires support from Aruba Central for network-layer onboarding and the UXI Cloud for application-layer onboarding.
 These components are in the cloud and accessed via the internet.
-The IoT devices that are onboarded using Build 1 include the UXI Sensor and the Raspberry Pi. - The Build 2 network infrastructure within the NCCoE lab consists of a single component: the Gateway Access Point.
+The IoT devices that are onboarded using Build 1 include the UXI Sensor and the Raspberry Pi. - The Build 2 (i.e., the Wi-Fi Easy Connect, CableLabs, OCF build) network infrastructure within the NCCoE lab consists of a single component: the Gateway Access Point.
 Build 2 requires support from the Platform Controller, which also hosts the IoTivity Cloud Service.
-The IoT devices that are onboarded using Build 2 include three Raspberry Pis. - The Build 3 network infrastructure components within the NCCoE lab include a Wi-Fi capable home router (including Join Proxy), a DMZ switch (for management), and an ESP32A Xtensa board acting as a Wi-Fi IoT device, as well as an nRF52840 board acting as an IEEE 802.15.4 device.
-A management system acts as a serial console (the "titus" machine).
-A registrar server ("minerva-fountain") has been deployed as a virtual appliance on the NCCoE private cloud system.
+The IoT devices that are onboarded using Build 2 include three Raspberry Pis. - The Build 3 (i.e., the BRSKI, Sandelman Software Works build) network infrastructure components within the NCCoE lab include a Wi-Fi capable home router (including Join Proxy), a DMZ switch (for management), and an ESP32A Xtensa board acting as a Wi-Fi IoT device, as well as an nRF52840 board acting as an IEEE 802.15.4 device.
+A management system on a Beaglebone Green acts as a serial console.
+A registrar server has been deployed as a virtual appliance on the NCCoE private cloud system.
 Build 3 also requires support from a MASA server which is accessed via the internet.
-In addition, an RPI3 ("satine") provides an ethernet/802.15.4 gateway, as well as a test platform.

-1297 The Build 4 network infrastructure components within the NCCoE lab include an Open Thread 1298 Border Router, which is implemented using a Raspberry Pi, and a Silicon Labs Gecko Wireless 1299 Starter Kit, which acts as an 802.15.4 antenna.
-Build 4 also requires support from the Kudelski 1300 keySTREAM service, which is in the cloud and accessed via the internet.
-The IoT device that is 1301 onboarded in Build 4 is the Silicon Labs Thunderboard (BRD2601A) with an EFR32MG24 System- 1302 on-Chip.
-The application service to which it onboards is AWS IoT.

-- The Build 5 network infrastructure components within the NCCoE lab include an OpenWRT router, a Turis Omnia Wi-Fi access point, the MASA++ Registration Server, and a USB hub.
+In addition, an RPI3 provides an ethernet/802.15.4 gateway, as well as a test platform. - The Build 4 (i.e., the Thread, Silicon Labs, Kudelski IoT build) network infrastructure components within the NCCoE lab include an Open Thread Border Router, which is implemented using a Raspberry Pi, and a Silicon Labs Gecko Wireless Starter Kit, which acts as an 802.15.4 antenna.
+Build 4 also requires support from the Kudelski IoT keySTREAM service, which is in the cloud and accessed via the internet.
+The IoT device that is onboarded in Build 4 is the Silicon Labs Thunderboard (BRD2601A) with an EFR32MG24 System-on-Chip.
+The application service to which it onboards is AWS IoT. - The Build 5 (i.e., the BRSKI, NquiringMinds build) network infrastructure components within the NCCoE lab include an OpenWRT router, a Turris Omnia Wi-Fi access point, the MASA++ Registration Server, and a USB hub.
 This build leverages the NquiringMinds' component called tdx Volt in conjunction with the RADIUS service that resides on the router to provide authentication capabilities for network-layer onboarding to take place.
-The IoT device that is onboarded using Build 5 is a Feather HUZAH ESP8266. - A factory use case build is also currently being planned.
-It will make use of the FoundriesFactory and the WISeKey INeS, both of which are in the cloud and accessible via the internet. - 1311 The details of the physical architecture of Builds 1 and 2, their related collaborators' cloud components, - and the shared environment, as well as the baseline software running on these physical architectures, - are described in the subsections below.
-The physical architectures of Builds 3, 4, and 5 will be described - in future versions of this document when those builds are complete.
-The details of Builds 1 and 2 are - provided in Appendix C (Build 1) and Appendix D (Build 2).
+The IoT device that is onboarded using Build 5 is a Feather HUZAH ESP8266. - The BRSKI factory provisioning build components include an onboarding router shared with Build 3 for network-layer onboarding.
+The IoT devices in this build are Raspberry Pis equipped with a SEALSQ VaultIC Secure Element, which is provisioned credentials in coordination with the cloud-based SEALSQ INeS certification authority.
+The BRSKI factory provisioning build also includes a cloud-based MASA server to support BRSKI capabilities.